lacht/lacht.github.io/README.md

 ## Algorithms and Data structures example
 ### *Narrative*

-Here is an enhanced application created to calculate the user's BMI:
+Here is an application created to calculate BMI results using python's Tkinter:
 ```python
 from Tkinter import *
 import tkMessageBox